NU-100 Technology and Health InformaticsCredits: 3

 This course focuses on the care of adult patients with complex medical/surgical health problems.
 Emphasis is placed on helping patients and their families cope with alterations in body functions.
 Concepts of pharmacology, health promotion and education, evidence-based practice, and interdisciplinary collaboration will be integrated throughout the course.
 Clinical experiences provide the student with an opportunity to apply theoretical concepts and implement safe care to patients and selected groups in a variety of settings.

-NU-401P Medical Surgical Nursing II PracticumCredits: None
+NU-401CL Medical Surgical Nursing II ClinicalCredits: None

-Prerequisite(s): NU-308, NU-325; passed with a C+ or higher.
+Prerequisite(s): NU-308 and NU-325, both passed with a C+ or higher.

-Co-requisite(s): NU-401 and NU-492
+Co-requisite(s): NU-401 and NU-492.

 Term Offered: Fall Term